 Why should you submit a Qualification Phase application?

-- Personalized feedback: If your innovation is a good fit for the program, your team will receive individual feedback on your project that can be applied to help strengthen your Stage 1 application.
+- Personalized feedback: If invited,our team will receive individual feedback on your application that can be applied to help strengthen your Stage 1 application.

-- Formal Invitation: Teams who submit successful Qualification Phase proposals will receive a letter informing them of their status as an invited Stage 1 applicant.
-This letter can serve as a formal invitation to share with your university administration to help expedite the membership process (renewal or obtaining new membership).
+- Invitation Letter: Teams who submit successful Qualification Phase proposals will receive a detailed email formally inviting them to apply to Stage 1 of the program that they can share with their university administration to help expedite the membership process (renewal or obtaining new membership).